Android O finally has a name: Say hello to Oreo

 Android suffers from a problem the industry calls "fragmentation."
 The operating system has a number of hardware and carrier partners that like to add their own flourishes to the software, so getting them all to update to the current version is a constant headache for Google.

 If you have an Android phone, you're probably using a much older version of the software.
-Only 13.5 percent of all Android users currently have the most recent version, called Nougat, installed on their devices.
+Only 13.5 percent of all Android users currently have Nougat installed on their devices.
 A whopping 77.5 percent of Android owners are on three older versions: Marshmallow, Lollipop and KitKat.
 The oldest of those, KitKat, was released in 2013.
 By comparison, Apple's most recent version of its mobile software, iOS 10, has found its way onto 87 percent of all iPhones and iPads.

 The update will be available by the end of the year on devices from handset makers including Samsung, Sharp, Sony, Essential, General Mobile, Huawei, HTC, Kyocera, LG, and Motorola.
 For Google devices like the Pixel phone, Nexus 5X and 6P, the update will start rolling out in phases "soon."